jtilly/taoR/README.md

 source("http://jtilly.io/taoR/install_taoR.R")
 install_taoR(PETSC_DIR = "/path/to/petsc", PETSC_ARCH = "...")
 ```
 Note that taoR copies the PETSc binary into the R package directory.
+Installing the package this way may require manual adjustment of the flags in [`src/Makevars.in`](https://github.com/jtilly/taoR/blob/master/src/Makevars.in) before installation.

 ## Example
 We minimize the objective function `(x[1] - 3) ^ 2 + (x[2] + 1) ^ 2` with respect to `x`.
 The syntax is similar to R's `optim` function.